 2. The lack of independence as a franchisee

 Running a franchise definitely comes with some independence.
-You will need to make plenty of important decisions, which can shape the and success of your business.
+You will need to make plenty of important decisions, which can shape the culture and success of your business.

 But the same things that are great about a franchise -- the amount of support, experience and branding you receive for investing -- also limit your options to a certain degree.
 If you run a McDonald’s franchise, it’s not like you are going to change the logo or decide on company colors or slogans: You’re going to sell Coca-Cola products and Big Macs.These brands have become successful because people know what to expect from them.
 You can’t buy a longstanding franchise unit and expect to revolutionize everything.
 If you have the desire to make something totally new, then, franchising might not be for you.